 Companies and the workers representatives shall promote perceived feminised professions and make them attractive for men as they are for women.
-ConverselyAt the same time, they shall promote perceived masculine professions and make them attractive for women as they are for men.
+Conversely, they shall promote perceived masculine professions and make them attractive for women as they are for men.
 Attractiveness is firstly linked to good working conditions, fair wages and continuous professional development.
 Moreover companies must provide for an attractive and flexible working environment to support women and men with care responsibilities to develop in the sector.

-.Diverse leadership can set the tone for the rest of the company and provide role models for employees.
+Diverse leadership can set the tone for the rest of the company and provide role models for employees.
 Companies shall aim to reach a balanced gender representation throughout the transition, namely by increasing the proportion of the under-represented gender when there is a strong imbalance.

-35. In order to attract young candidatesworkers, including young women-people to the gas sector, companies should in cooperation with the workers representatives develop a number of further internal and external activities.
-External activities couldThese can include, but not be limited to, campaigns and initiatives with schools and universities to promote new energy professions, and in particular, technical professions for women.
-Internally, this should involve the implementation of awareness programs and other related policies.
+- 35. In order to attract young eandidates workers, including young women to the gas sector, companies should develop a number of further internal and external activities.
+External activities could These can include, but not be limited to, campaigns and initiatives with schools and universities to promote new energy professions, and in particular, technical professions for women.
+Internally, this should involve the implementation of awareness programs and other related policies. - 36.
+In order to retain senior employees, companies should promote upskilling trainings for new energy professions, develop mentorship programs aimed to foster knowledge sharing and transmission, and